10 and 24 GHz Dual-Band Dish Feed

 Paul Wade, W1GHZ, produced a high-performance dual-band dish feed for 10 and 24 GHz, following the work of AD6FP (now K6MG) and AA6IW, designed to be used with offset dishes.
 W1GHZ made two previous production runs of these feeds, and they are in use around the world on 10 and 24 GHz with great results.
 The original design is available here.

-These feeds typically show more than 20 dB return loss at 10.368 GHz and 19 dB return loss at 24.192 GHz.
-They offer typically 30 dB of isolation from 24 to 10 GHz.
+These feeds typically show more than 30 dB return loss at 10.368 GHz and 20 dB return loss at 24.192 GHz.
+They offer typically at least 30 dB of isolation from 24 to 10 GHz.
 Isolation from 10 to 24 GHz is much higher because the 24 GHz feed is a waveguide beyond cutoff.

 You can request an invoice for these feeds from this page.
 Payment is available only through PayPal.* Pricing is $250 per feed, plus shipping.